thorwhalen/essays/Software isn't soft enough.md

 It evolved from hardware engineering and bares it's legacy:
 It's binary, it's rigid, it's brittle.
 It's inspired by inanimate machines, not the organic animate.
-It aims for the certain and the exactit but also relies on these and breaks when things are not so.
+It aims for the certain and the exact but also relies on these and breaks when things are not so.

 The mechanical principles work well for simple systems with simple purposes -- such as buildings or vehicles -- but as systems becomes more complex and interconnected,